Northside Hospital Flow Cytometry and Molecular Diagnostics Laboratories

 • NPM1 (nucleophosmin) gene analysis, exon 12 variants. detected in about 30% of adult patients diagnosed with primary Acute Myeloid Leukemia (AML).
 This is a useful marker for minimal residual disease (MRD) monitoring in AML.

-• NGS (Next Generation Sequencing)-based assays for diagnostics and monitoring of acute leukemia and myeloproliferative neoplasms now available:
+• NGS (Next Generation Sequencing)-based assays for diagnostics and monitoring of acute leukemia and myeloproliferative neoplasms are now available: